vinkla/extended-acf/README.md

     ->column(50) // shorthand for ->wrapper(['width' => 50])
 ```

+> [!NOTE]
+> If you plan to use your custom fields in [block patterns](https://developer.wordpress.org/themes/patterns/), we recommend setting all fields to 100% width.
+The fields appear in the right-hand sidebar, which has limited space.

 ### `dd` and `dump`

 The `dd` and `dump` methods are non-standard and not available in ACF.
 These methods are used for debugging.